-Loans made through the Community Development Fund have a direct impact on low- and moderate-income communities throughout the state of Florida.
+Loans made through the Community Development Financing program have a direct impact on low- and moderate-income communities throughout the state of Florida.
 CDF Financing includes projects such as:

 - Affordable Housing (single and multifamily, for ownership or rent)